NES / Famicom Architecture

 Spectrogram of the Triangle channel.

-However, this is not what’s shown here, the step ladder-shaped triangle that the APU produces leads to extra harmonics and increased amplitudes.
+However, this is not what is shown here.
+The step-ladder-shaped triangle that the APU produces introduces additional harmonics and increased amplitudes.

 Noise